-CGS § 53-21 Risk of Injury is a Class C Felony charge in Connecticut, punishable by up to 10 years in jail, a fine of up to $10,000 and probation if convicted.
+CGS § 53-21 Risk of Injury is a Class C Felony charge in Connecticut, punishable by up to ten years in jail, a fine of up to $10,000, and probation if convicted.
 Even if your charges are dropped in court without a conviction your professional and personal reputation is at stake.
 Risk of injury arrests are usually published online—and will remain online even after a case is dismissed.
 Read more about how you can remove your arrest report from the internet after your Connecticut arrest here.

 Yes.
-If you own a Connecticut daycare, or provide childcare services for a Connecticut daycare, you’re subject to criminal laws and can be arrested for 53-21 risk of injury any time a child is injured, or at risk of harm or injury, under your care.
-Daycare owners or licensees are at risk of arrest, even if they aren’t the one who put the child in harm’s way.
+If you own a Connecticut daycare or provide childcare services for a Connecticut daycare, you’re subject to criminal laws and can be arrested for 53-21 risk of injury any time a child is injured, or at risk of harm or injury, under your care.
+Daycare owners or licensees are at risk of arrest, even if they aren’t the ones who put the child in harm’s way.
 In recent years Connecticut defense attorneys have seen a rise in daycare arrests anytime a child is provided with sleep aid medicines, such as Benadryl.
-If you’re accused of providing sleep aid to a child under your care, contact an attorney before giving a statement to police or DCF.
+If you’re accused of providing sleep aid to a child under your care, contact an attorney before giving a statement to the police or DCF.

 Under Connecticut General Statute (CGS) § 53-21, risk of injury to a child is a broad charge that can include a long list of behavior or circumstances.
 A person is guilty of risk of injury to a child in Connecticut anytime that person permits a child under the age of 16 to be placed in a situation that could endanger the child’s health or morals.
 This means harm does not even need to occur for an arrest to be made.
 Allegations of giving a child Benadryl to get them to sleep can be enough to get you arrested under this statute.